swei5/michigan_notes/EECS-484/4 Mapping ER to Relational.md

 [[2024-01-27]] #Database #SQL

 ### Relationship Sets to Tables
-The primary key (s) of a relationship set are specified by the **underlined attribute**s in the participating entity sets, whereas foreign keys are referenced from participating entity sets.
+The primary key (s) of a relationship set are specified by the **underlined attributes** in the participating entity sets, whereas foreign keys are referenced from participating entity sets.

 Given the following ER Diagram: